-The final tuning of the spoke resonator has been done for the structure in Figure 1 assuming a 1 1/2" diameter pick-up port and 2 100-mm diameter ports in the orientation indicated.
+The final tuning of the spoke resonator has been done for the structure in Figure 1 assuming a 1 1/2" diameter pick-up port and two 103-mm diameter ports in the orientation indicated.
 The total effect of these ports on the cavity frequency is -2.8 MHz.
-Table 2 lists the major geometric dimensions of the cavity after final tuning.
+Table 2 lists the major geometric dimensions of the cavity after the final tune.
 Figure 2 is a cut-away view of the basic geometric outline.

-Figure 2: This is a cut-away view of the final cavity geometry with optimized spoke shape, all attached ports, and the selected end-wall geometry.
+Figure 2: This is a cut-away view of the final cavity geometry with optimized spoke shape, all attached ports and the selected end-wall geometry.

-Table 2: $\beta=0.175$ Resonator Geometric Parameters
+Table 2: Geometric Parameters of $\beta=0.175$ Resonator

-Cavity Radius 19.595 cm
+Cavity Radius 19.609 cm

 Spoke Radius at Base 4.5 cm

 Spoke Thickness at Aperture 3.5 cm

 Spoke Width at Aperture 11.44 cm

-Aperture Radius 2.0 cm
+Aperture Radius 2.5 cm

 Cavity Length (gap-to-gap) 9.99 cm

 Cavity Length (over all length) 19.99 cm

-Coupler Port Radius 5.0 cm
+Coupler Port Radius 5.015 cm

 Pick-up Port Radius 1.905 cm

 It should be noted that the overall length of the cavity is twice the gap-to-gap length.
-This is due to the shape of the end walls that extend beyond the full RF-gap length.
+This is due to the shape of the end-walls that extend beyond the full RF-gap length.